List of industrial music genres: Dark ambient

 Dark ambient is a subgenre of post-industrial and ambient music, pioneered by artists such as Coil, Lilith, Nurse with Wound, Lustmord, and Zoviet France.
 These artists make use of non-musical material and noise, but less abrasively than other post-industrial musicians, bordering more on ambient music.
 The last material that Throbbing Gristle recorded in the studio, In the Shadow of the Sun and Journey Through a Body, was ambient, and pointed in the direction that TG's offshoots (notably Coil, Chris & Cosey) would take.
 Other artists include Long Distance Poison, Hafler Trio, MRT, Kim Cascone, Controlled Bleeding, Nine Inch Nails (on their album Ghosts I–IV), early Techno Animal, prominent game music composer Akira Yamaoka, Robin Rimbaud, Final and Deutsch Nepal.
-Subsequent subgenres and fusions include black ambient, ritual ambient, death ambient, drone ambient, noise ambient, industrial ambient and isolationist ambient.
+Subsequent subgenres and fusions include dungeon synth, black ambient, ritual ambient, death ambient, drone ambient, noise ambient, industrial ambient and isolationist ambient.

 EBM

-EBM combines elements of European industrial, German electronic music such as that of Klaus Schulze, music of the Neue Deutsche Welle electropunk scene.
+Electronic body music, or EBM, combines elements of European industrial, German electronic music such as that of Klaus Schulze, and music of the Neue Deutsche Welle electropunk scene.
 It first came to prominence in Belgium.
-The name was coined by Ralf Hütter of Kraftwerk in 1978 to explain the more physical sound of their album The Man-Machine.
-The term was later used in its current sense by Belgian group Front 242 in 1984 to describe their EP No Comment, released in the same year.
+The original term was coined by Ralf Hütter of Kraftwerk in 1978 to describe the more physical sound of their album The Man-Machine.
+Belgian group Front 242 used the term in its current sense in 1984 to describe their album No Comment, released the same year.
 It denotes a certain type of danceable electronic music, a mixture of electropunk and industrial music.
 Other artists include Armageddon Dildos, Die Krupps, à;GRUMH..., A Split-Second, And One, Bigod 20, The Neon Judgement, and Attrition.